crmathieu/planet/README.md

 The data stays in memory as long as the app runs and is only saved at shutdown in a local file.
 When the app restarts, It reloads the data from the saved file.

-The rationale for this implementation is that it doesn't require to install and run third party system (MySQL, redis etc...) to enable this app to work.
+The rationale for this implementation is that it doesn't require to install and run third party system (MySQL, redis etc...) to enable this app to work, thus making it faster to get it up and running.